 If we look at animals in the wild, and take for example the bears, we observe that they eat radically differently among their species.

-For the same reason humans don?t all share the same ?a healthy vegetarian diet?.
+For the same reason humans don’t all share the same healthy vegetarian diet.

 There are many such examples we find in Nature.
 Most sharks are predators and eat only protein and fats, but some sharks just open their mouth to take in microscopic plankton like whales do.

 Obviously, animal species don’t always share the same biochemistry or benefit from the same foods.
 There are huge differences within species.

 As humans, it is ridiculous to think that we are all the same and share the same biochemistry, and so there is only one healthy diet for every human being, be that vegetarian or omnivore.